bparanj/crystal/electronics/components/resistor-qna.md

 - Tolerance: Tolerance indicates the accuracy of the resistor's value.
 A lower tolerance means a more precise resistance, which is critical in high-precision applications.
 - Temperature Coefficient: The temperature coefficient describes how the resistance value changes with temperature.
 For circuits operating in environments with significant temperature variation, selecting a resistor with a low temperature coefficient ensures better stability.

-## Diagnosing Faulty Resistors

 Resistors, like all components, can degrade or fail.
 To determine if a resistor is faulty:

 - Multimeter Measurement: A multimeter can be used to measure the actual resistance of the component.
 If the measured value differs significantly from the expected value, the resistor may be faulty.
 - Visual Inspection: Look for visible signs of damage, such as burn marks, discoloration, or physical cracking.
 These are indicators of failure, often due to overheating or excessive current.
 - Voltage Drop Analysis: Measuring the voltage drop across a resistor while the circuit is operating can also help determine if it is functioning correctly.
 An abnormal voltage drop can indicate an issue with the resistor.

-## The Origin of the Term "Resistor"

 The term "resistor" is derived from its fundamental function—resisting the flow of electric current.
 By providing resistance, it controls the current in a circuit, ensuring safe and predictable operation of other components.

-## The Evolution of Resistor Technology

 Resistors have undergone significant changes in their design and functionality over the years: